LucasSilvaFerreira/BOMBERMAN-Reinforcement-Learning-Q-Learning/README.md

-__self.value_after__: Is a delta generated using the number of blocks reamaning in the scenario before and after the agent perform a give action.
+__self.value_after__: Is a delta generated using the number of blocks reamaning in the scenario before and after the agent perform a given action.
 __self.Turn__: Current turn.
 __round(100)__: Total Number of turns.

 ------
 The reward is bigger case the agent destroy more blocks in a early game phase.
-(This function forces the Agent to focused in destroy blocks, instead to spams bombs randomly in empty spaces)
+(This reward function forces the Agent to focused in destroy blocks, instead to spams bombs randomly in empty spaces)

-If the agent doesn't destroy any block it will be penalized (negative reward) in a time manner (this will become  more expensive each turn).
+If the agent doesn't destroy any block it will be penalized (negative reward) in a time manner (Not destroying blocks will become  more expensive each turn).

 -----